 - Finding an idea.
 Universities are brimming with new ideas from their students, their professors, and their own research, but need entrepreneurs from the real world to decide which ones are viable in the marketplace.
 Start by contacting a professor in your area of interest or expertise.

 - Research and development.
-Take advantage of the labs, equipment, and skilled students available and looking for real world problems to research.
+Take advantage of the labs, equipment, and skilled students available and looking for real-world problems to research.
 They are likely to be able to get grants to fund development for you in strategic focus areas, like alternative energy sources, that would otherwise cost you many thousands of dollars.<

 - Business plan creation.
-Every university has educational courses and can provide assistance on creating your initial plan.
+Every university has educational courses and can provide assistance with creating your initial plan.
 Look for evening courses, or special programs for entrepreneurs, like the ASU Technopolis program mentioned below, available to non-students.

 - Legal advice.
 Most universities have some sort of an entrepreneurship legal clinic, to address concerns like protection of intellectual property.
-These may be available online, and are usually staffed by outside lawyers working on a ‘pro bono’ basis with the school.
+These may be available online and are usually staffed by outside lawyers working on a ‘pro bono’ basis with the school.
 Start by contacting the school entrepreneurship support organization.